hardokut/CSE310_Project/Answers.md

 Q.2) What does the git add command do? git add command is used for adding changes from working directory to staging area.

+Q.3) What does the git pull command do?
+The git pull command is preceded by git fetch, which retrieves content from a remote repository.
+The remote content refs are then merged using git merge, which results in a new local merge commit.